Mohamed Ali Palace in Manial: Home of the King Who Never Was

 The King Who Never Was

-The first time he became crown prince was during the reign of his brother Khedive Abbas Hilmi II but even after the deposition of Abbas Hilmi II, the British authorities asked Prince Mohammed Ali to leave Egypt, so he moved to Monterrey, Switzerland until Sultan Ahmed Fuad I agreed to have him return to Egypt, where he was appointed as crown prince again for the second time until the Sultan had his son Prince Farouk, then he was chosen as one of the three guardians of the throne after the death Ahmed Fouad I until his son Farouk became of age and during that time he even represented Egypt at the Coronation of King George VI of the United Kingdom.
+The first time he became crown prince was during the reign of his brother Khedive Abbas Hilmi II but even after the deposition of Abbas Hilmi II, the British authorities asked Prince Mohamed Ali to leave Egypt, so he moved to Monterrey, Switzerland until Sultan Ahmed Fuad I agreed to have him return to Egypt, where he was appointed as crown prince again for the second time until the Sultan had his son Prince Farouk, then he was chosen as one of the three guardians of the throne after the death Ahmed Fouad I until his son Farouk became of age and during that time he even represented Egypt at the Coronation of King George VI of the United Kingdom.

 He became a crown prince for the third during the reign of King Farouk until the king eventually had a son, Prince Ahmed Fouad II.

-Prince Mohammed Ali actually had another chance to be a crown prince when King Farouk was deposed in 1952 and his son was still an infant.
+Prince Mohamed Ali actually had another chance to be a crown prince when King Farouk was deposed in 1952 and his son was still an infant.
 They declared the infant son king with Prince Mohammed Ali as Head of the Regency Council as well, but this situation only lasted a few days at the most.

-It is said that Prince Mohammed Ali created this palace and specifically the Throne Room to prepare for his would-be role as King, should the throne ever fall into his hands.
+It is said that Prince Mohamed Ali created this palace and specifically the Throne Room to prepare for his would-be role as King, should the throne ever fall into his hands.
 However, it was not to be.

 Opening Times and Tickets